 Name Value When defined ARM_SIZEOF_MINIMAL_ENUM value Specifies the size of the minimal enumeration type.
 Set to either 1 or 4 depending on whether -fshort-enums is specified or not.
 ARM_SIZEOF_WCHAR_T value Specifies the size of wchar in bytes.
 Set to 2 if -fshort-wchar is specified, or 4 if -fno-short-wchar is specified.
 The default size is 4, because -fno-short-wchar is set by default.
 ARMCOMPILER_VERSION Mmmuu xx Always set.
 Specifies the version number of the compiler, armclang.
 The format is Mmmuuxx , where: M is the major version number, 6. mm is the minor version number. uu is the update number. xx is reserved for Arm internal use.
 You can ignore this for the purposes of checking whether the current release is a specific version or within a range of versions.
 For example, version 6.3 update 1 is displayed as 6030154, where 54 is a number for Arm internal use.
 ARMCC_VERSION Mmmuu xx A synonym forARMCOMPILER_VERSION. arm 1 Defined when targeting AArch32 state withtarget=arm-arm-none-eabi.
 See alsoaarch64 aarch64 1 Defined when targeting AArch64 state withtarget=aarch64-arm- none-eabi.
 See alsoarm cplusplus ver Defined when compiling C++ code, and set to a value that identifies the targeted C++ standard.
 For example, when compiling with -xc++ - std=gnu++98, the compiler sets this macro to 199711L.
 You can use thecplusplus macro to test whether a file was compiled by a C compiler or a C++ compiler.
 CHAR_UNSIGNED 1 Defined if and only if char is an unsigned type.
 EXCEPTIONS 1 Defined when compiling a C++ source file with exceptions enabled.
 GNUC ver Always set.
-It is an integer that shows the current major version of the compatible GCC version.
-GNUC_MINOR ver Always set.
-It is an integer that shows the current minor version of the compatible GCC version.
+An integer that specifies the major version of the compatible GCC version.
+This macro indicates that the compiler accepts GCC compatible code.
+The macro does not indicate whether the -std option has enabled GNU C extensions.
+For detailed Arm Compiler version information, use theARMCOMPILER_VERSION macro.
 INTMAX_TYPE type Always set.
 Defines the correct underlying type for the intmax_t typedef.